 Brilliant.
 I love it!

-over 1 year ago Jessica Corley said:
+almost 2 years ago Jessica Corley said:

 Wow.
 This is absolutely brilliant.
 This is good.
 I mean, really good.
 Great, great piece.

-over 1 year ago Shukrani Mercer said:
+almost 2 years ago Shukrani Mercer said:

 This was beautifully constructed and brought tears to my eyes.
 I love how Keera ultimately triumphs over her prosecutors in the end.
 What's really sad is that there are still people out there today that are so hideously racist.
 And not just between black and white people either.
 The quote was a splendid touch...
 I actually have that quote hanging on my bedroom wall ;)

-almost 2 years ago Riley Black said:
+about 2 years ago Riley Black said: